Doctor of Philosophy (PhD)

 Funding, Awards, and Tuition

 We offer a funding package to all of our full-time PhD students.
-This package includes the cost of tuition, earnings from a guaranteed teaching assistant position, and additional funding for costs of living.
+The package is composed of a research assistantship and teaching assistantships.
+This provides funding for the costs of living and for the cost of tuition.
 Applicants are automatically considered for entrance awards and are encouraged to apply for external awards for which they are eligible.

 Admission Requirements